Reporting

 Talking about EcoVadis plans means understanding that there is not a single format valid for all companies.

-Each level adapts to the degree of ESG analysis we need and to how we organize and share our data.
+Each level adapts to the degree of ESG analysis we need and to how we organize and share our data, which can also vary depending on company business sizes and reporting scope.

 1. Basic